Safe airspace for all

 Please allow up to 14 days for your flight authorisation to come through although, if the airspace area in which you wish to fly is especially sensitive, your application process may take longer.

 If you are a commercial drone operator, flying your drone as part of your work or for commercial gain, you must hold a Permission for Commercial Operations (PfCO) qualification, issued by the Civil Aviation Authority (CAA).
-This also applies if your drone weighs more than 250 kilograms.

 If you want to fly your drone inside any aerodrome Flight Restriction Zone (FRZ), or your preferred flight plan includes flying through any part of a FRZ, you are required by law to seek and obtain air traffic control permission in advance.